Mega Shark Versus Mecha Shark: Plot

 After the Mecha Shark returns to the Charles Davis, Jack and Adm.
 Engleberg argue over putting an unconscious Rosie back in the field when Nero suggests it can control the submarine by itself.
 Mecha Shark returns to sea, but it is critically damaged by the megalodon.
 After Rosie awakens, she is summoned to Emma's research facility in Auckland, New Zealand, where Emma reveals that the megalodon is headed toward Sydney, a spawning ground of its species millions of years earlier.
 Sydney is promptly evacuated while Nero goes back online, yet Jack cannot pinpoint the glitch that caused its defeat.
-As predicted, the megalodon arrives in Sydney's shores; the Mecha Shark with Nero in control is once again deployed to engage it in battle.
+As predicted, the megalodon arrives in Sydney's shores; the Mecha Shark with Nero in control is once again deployed to engage it in battle, managing to fire an electric beam through the eel's skin and momentarily scaring them away.
 Nero once again malfunctions; this time, the Mecha Shark enters Drone Mode, a fail-safe system programmed to complete its task without the safety protocols.
 The megalodon tackles Mecha Shark and hurls it toward the Sydney Opera House.
 Jack rushes to Sydney and reunites with Rosie, but Mecha Shark goes back online and determines all humans in sight as hostile after soldiers point their guns at it.
 As the Mecha Shark goes into amphibious mode and terrorizes the streets, Emma calls Rosie and suggests to lure it back into the ocean and convince the megalodon to destroy it.
 Rosie rushes in to board the Mecha Shark to trigger the pulse generator.
 Meanwhile, the megalodon sinks the Charles Davis, killing Adm.
 Engleberg and everyone aboard.
 The Mecha Shark is blasted back into the water by a squadron of fighter planes.
 Jack boards a second shark submarine to board the Mecha Shark and get Nero back online.
-Jack and Rosie leave the Mecha Shark before the megalodon bites the left side of the submarine, triggering a dislodged torpedo which destroys both combatants in the explosion.
+Jack and Rosie leave the Mecha Shark before the megalodon bites the left side of the submarine, activating a missile that, upon exploding, merges with the pulse generator, eel skin, and the nuclear reactor, destroying both combatants.

 Jack reveals to Rosie that he copied Nero's system into a flash drive before telling her they have some explaining to do to the Australian authorities.